The Feast and the Famine

 "The Feast and the Famine" is a song by American rock band Foo Fighters.
 It is the second song and second single from their eighth album Sonic Highways.
 The song was released on October 24, 2014.

 Background

 "The Feast and the Famine" was inspired by the history of Washington, D.C., and was recorded near the city at Inner Ear Studios.

 The song is inspired by the iconic Washington D.C hardcore punk scene, with the band having traveled to eight different U.S cities to record each song on the album Sonic Highways.
 The song was recorded at Inner Ear Studio in Arlington County, Virginia, with gang vocals from Pete Stahl and Skeeter Thompson of Bailey's Crossroads, Virginia, punk band Scream.

 The lyric acronym PMA stands for Positive Mental Attitude.

 Live performances

 The song was first played live at Washington, D.C.'s Black Cat club on October 24, 2014.
+It was played at a few club shows promoting their TV Series throughout the reminder of the year.
+The song only made one appearance during the Sonic Highways tour in 2015 and has not been played since then.